 We are pleased to have been awarded an Athena SWAN Bronze award and are one of the first research institutes to be accepted within this framework.

-Our Dignity at Work Policy clearly states that ‘bullying or harassment by any member of NERC staff is considered as unacceptable behaviour and will not be tolerated’.
+Our Harassment and Bullying Policy clearly states that ‘bullying or harassment by any member of NERC staff is considered as unacceptable behaviour and will not be tolerated’.

 All staff are entitled to 30 days annual leave per annum plus 10.5 public and privilege days (pro rata for part-time staff).
 Staff have access to paid and unpaid special leave to assist with unforeseen domestic events and medical appointments.

 We have an extensive geological library (both at Keyworth and Edinburgh), with a small selection of fiction books on loan.